selinaerhabor/memory-game/README.md

 ## 2.2 Potential Features to implement in the future:
-Currently, the login modal page is just a mock for users to log in to their account or register it does not actually store the data input from the form.
-In the future, the login modal will allow users to create an account.
-Those who have registered to login to their account will have an additional feature to save their scores from the game in their account.
+The game has been built with a focus on how the game would be played by a user (playing as a guest) and has not created an account for the game.
+Currently, the login modal page is just a mock describing how users would log in to their account or register and does not actually store the data input from the form.
+In the future, the login modal will allow users to actually create an account to unlock additional features to the game including saving their daily scores from the game in their account.
 The login tab will then be hidden and the log out link appears when a user has successfully logged in to their account.
-These features will not be available for users who have not made an account (playing the game as a guest), which is the current user interface when playing Mimic the memory game as the additional features have not yet been implemented.
+The current user interface when playing Mimic the memory game is 'playing as a guest', as the additional features mentioned have not yet been implemented.